yusir8/Project_U/README.md

 Project U is a **Wii U main menu recreation** created by me.

 ### **NOTICE**
 This Project isn't completed yet!
-Still in development.
+Still in development.<br>
 This project **WILL NOT** work on Mobile. **ONLY WORKS ON** 🖥️ Desktop

 ---